 Our students contribute to the development and annual review of the college Student Charter for HE Students and the HE Information Guide, which outlines expectations, agreement and services that the college will provide.

-The Student Charter for HE was revised for September 2020 following receipt of HEFCW's updated guidance, and a student review, which was led by the HE SU President.
-This strengthened the charter with the updates to terminology and further links to support the statements.
-The document reflects alignment to Wise Wales through the impact of our student partnership in the way that the rewrite of the Student Charter was in response to student feedback; this involved ensuring clear headings for community, communication, student interest protection statement, learning, teaching assessment, learner journey and support, and the health and well-being statement.
+The Student Charter has clear headings for community, communication, student interest protection statement, learning, teaching assessment, learner journey and support, and the health and well-being statement.
 The charter addresses what students can expect from the college and what the college can expect from students.

-Student contribution to monitoring and governance processes
+It was revised for September 2022, and has been reviewed early in 2022 at the HE student conference following receipt of HEFCW's consultation on revised student charters to develop proposed content to include safeguarding and strengthening well-being statements.
+This strengthened the charter with the updates to terminology and further links to support the statements, which will be reviewed again for a final agreement with the student body in May.
+This ensuresing Student contribution to monitoring and governance processes.

 GLIM supports an active student union and funds the elected positions; three FE presidents (one for each college) and the Higher Education SU President(s).
-Our employed HE SU President (where more than one, the one who gained the most votes), is automatically a student governor alongside one of the three FE student presidents.
+Our employed HE SU President (where more than one, the one who gained the most votes), is automatically a student governor alongside one of the FE student presidents.